Categories: Blog

 • Introduce your retreat: focus on transformation, not just logistics

-• Address common fears: especially about coming alone
+• Address common fears: especially about coming alone or fitting in

 • Final reminder: genuine urgency without manipulation